propfeds/terminal-blues/readme.md

 **Windows, Linux, Mac:**

-- Create a folder in your POWDER directory named `gfx`.
-- Copy the bmps in your desired variant to `gfx`.
+- Move the `.bmp`s in the desired variant to the `gfx/` subdirectory of your POWDER installation.
+The `.bmp` files should be directly in `gfx/`, not in a subdirectory thereof.
-- Optional features: Override in `gfx` to apply.
+- Optional features: Override in `gfx/` to apply.
   - `equipment`: Will display worn equipment on the @ tile.
   - `extra_alphabets`: Rename to one of the alphabets and override.
-All the fonts are copyrighted by their respective owners.
 - Within POWDER, go to Options > Tiles > From Disk.
 - To change the font, head to Options > Fonts.

+**Nintendo DS:**

+- Same instructions as above, to the `DATA/POWDER/gfx/` directory on the root of your flash cartridge.
+- On startup it should report detecting the tileset, and a new menu option should show up.

+**Gameboy Advance:**
+From Jeff Lait,

+> The splicebmp program was used to patch a POWDER ROM with these tiles.
+> It is no longer supported.
+GBA users that want a new tileset need to recompile
+> from scratch.

+**Other Versions:**
-**Handheld versions:** You'll need to compile the game with this tileset included.
+You'll need to compile the game with this tileset included.

 ## Screenshots